tedsanders/tedsanders.github.io/_posts/graphs/2015-04-16-fusion-over-time.md

 Analysis coming soon.

 (Though one thing I can't resist saying is that comparisons of fusion with Moore's law are overblown.
 The reason that fusion power plants are producing more power is not because they're getting more efficient - they're mostly just getting bigger.)

+Some topics to discuss include tokamak fusion, NIF laser fusion, Tri-alpha energy boron fusion, and maybe even cold fusion if I get around to it.